-In addition to CE marking, we also achieved ISO 13485:2003 Full Quality Systems certification, an internationally recognized quality standard designed to ensure that medical device manufacturers have the necessary comprehensive management systems in place to safely design, develop, manufacture and distribute medical devices in the EU.
+In addition to CE marking, we also achieved ISO 13485:2003 Full Quality Systems certification, an internationally recognized quality standard designed to ensure that medical device manufactures have the necessary comprehensive management systems in place to safely design, develop, manufacture and distribute medical devices in the EU.
 We manufacture CytoSorb at our manufacturing facilities in New Jersey for commercial sales abroad and for additional clinical studies.
 In September 2016, we were granted a two-year renewal for the CytoSorb CE Mark.
-In June 2017, we successfully completed an ISO 13485:2003 annual surveillance audit maintaining our good standing with our Notified Body.
-We also established dedicated reimbursement for CytoSorb in Germany, with other countries pending.
+In June 2018, we received clearance from our notified body to begin production in our new manufacturing facility.
+In July 2018, we successfully completed an audit upgrade from an ISO 13485:2003 certification.